 - Index to Licenses 1854=1869

-- Index to Wills (1847-1894)
+- Indexes to Wills (1847-1894)

-- Index to Inventories, Book B (1862-1890)
+- Inventories, Book B (1862-1890)

-- Index to Annual Returns, Inventories, Sales, Estates, 1859-1863
+- Annual Returns, Inventories, Sales, Estates, 1859-1863

-- Index to Annual Returns, Inventories, Sales, Estates, 1866-1872
+- Annual Returns, Inventories, Sales, Estates, 1866-1872

 The 1799 Pilgrimage of Shoal Creek ChurchRev.
 Thomas Gilbert was the moderator of the Sarepta Association and a very aged man at the meeting of Falling Creek in 1804.
-Rev. Gilbert removed from Perquimans County, North Carolina to Franklin County, Georgia and it is said that at one time he owned 100,000 acres of land in North Georgia and Tennessee.
+Rev. Gilbert was ved from Perquimans County, North Carolina to Franklin County, Georgia and it is said that at one time he owned 100,000 acres of land in North Georgia and Tennessee.
 He was the first to go to Louisville, Georgia to frame the Constitution for the State of Georgia and he was past the age of 90 years when he died in Hartwell, Georgia on the summit of a beautiful hill overlooking the verdant valley and limpid stream of the Tugaloo River.

-Irishman Came A Long Way to be a Private in the American Revolutionary WarJohn McMullen was born in Dublin, Ireland ca 1740 and migrated to Virginia.
+Irishman Came A Long Way to be a Private in the American Revolutionary WarJohn McMullen was born in Dublin, Ireland ca 1740,and migrated to Virginia.
 At the time of the Revolutionary War, he was a resident of Swift Run Gap in the Blue Ridge Mountains.
-He sold his land in Virginia during 1797 and removed to Elbert County, Georgia.
+He sold his land in Virginia in 1797 and removed it to Elbert County, Georgia.
 He died on Big Cedar Creek in Hart County in 1817.
-During the war he served in the 11th Virginia Regiment of Foot under Colonel Daniel Morgan.
+During the war, he served in the 11th Virginia Regiment of Foot under Colonel Daniel Morgan.